mahi0601/call_quality_analyser/README.md

-# OMIND.AI - Contact Center AI Agent
+# Contact Center AI Agent

 A comprehensive MERN stack application for contact center call analysis and agent coaching using AI/ML components.
 This system provides end-to-end workflow from audio upload to personalized coaching plans.